 On the other hand, teaming up with a cosigner be a great option if you are committed to using an unsecured card for small, manageable purchases.
 Just be sure to have a talk with your cosigner to lay out the financial and personal terms of the agreement before you head into this kind of relationship.

 Evaluate your employment situation realistically.
 If you’re employed part-time, it may be more difficult for you to gain access to unsecured cards.
-You’ll have to list your income during the application process and won’t be able to include the income of household members, including spouses or parents.
+You’ll have to list your income during the application process.
+You won’t be able to include the income of household members, including spouses or parents.
 This will affect your chances of getting a credit card, particularly if you’re under age 21.

 Apply for a Store Credit Card